Office Hours:

 Ph.D., Northwestern University

 My research explores how individuals make judgments.
 In particular, I use primarily qualitative methods to study how aesthetic judgments interact with other kinds of judgments, such as economic and moral judgments.
 I focus on creative industries, including contemporary visual art, literature, and academia, to examine how individuals experiment to produce new creative works and how others choose which works to distribute and consume.
-In my book, Bound by Creativity: How Contemporary Art is Created and Judged (University of Chicago Press, 2021), I draw upon my ethnographic research of the New York City contemporary art world to examine how contemporary artists produce and circulate distinctive bodies of work.
+In my book, Bound by Creativity: How Contemporary Art is Created and Judged (University of Chicago Press, 2021), I draw upon my ethnographic research of the New York City contemporary art world to examine how contemporary artists make creative decisions in an absence of agreed upon standards, and how their participation in the art market shapes this process.
 By analyzing the creative process as a sequence of judgments directed toward objects that is oriented by social values, I advance a new approach to studying creativity.

 My research has won awards from the Theory Section, Culture Section, and Consumers and Consumption Section of the American Sociological Association, as well as from the Society for the Study of Symbolic Interaction.
 It has been published in Socio-Economic Review, Sociological Theory, Poetics, Qualitative Sociology, Qualitative Research, Teaching Sociology, and other venues.
+I am a council member for the American Sociological Association Culture Section and Consumers and Consumption Section, and I am an editorial board member of Sociological Theory and Poetics.
 I hold a B.A. from Brown University and a Ph.D. from Northwestern University.
 Before coming to UCSB, I was a postdoctoral research fellow at Columbia University.

 Selected Publications